We may change these terms so please check from time to time to take note of any changes.

 In the event that you do not comply with the above requirements we may refuse you access to our Services.

-Freelancers may search and apply to Job Posts via the Coalition job board.
+Freelancer/Event Staff may search and apply to Job Posts via the Coalition job board.

 Once you have been accepted onto a Project by a Client, or have accepted a job offer from a Client, that Client has engaged you and you have committed to providing your services for that Project.
 At this stage, penalties may be incurred if you withdraw your availability for that Project (see Clause 17 below).

-You agree that you are not a contractor or employee of Coalition and indemnify Coalition against all liability arising from your engagement with a Client, including income tax, National Insurance or other social security obligations.
+If you are a ‘Freelancer’ you agree that you are not a contractor or employee of Coalition and indemnify Coalition against all liability arising from your engagement with a Client, including income tax, National Insurance or other social security obligations.

 You may withdraw your availability from a Project up to 48 hours before the start date of the Project by notifying the Client through the Platform.
 You acknowledge that you will not receive payment for any Project that you do not provide the agreed services for.